 - All clothing must be clean and maintained. - Personal hygiene is expected and must be maintained on a daily basis.
 Strongly scented products or other odors such as cigarette smoke should be avoided as these can be irritating to others with sensitivities or allergies. - Please keep in mind that jewelry can be distracting to some patients and even dangerous to the wearer.
 Clients (especially very young ones) may grab and yank jewelry or it may become snagged. - Clothing should be selected based on the way in which it facilitates the wearer to accomplish their purpose.
 In some settings, this may require avoidance of casual wear such as jeans or athletic wear.
-Other settings may call for a more "informal" presentation (e.g., preschool classrooms,

-- home health, etc.).
-Some settings will require scrubs. - As part of their own exploration of cultural responsivity with respect to their self and those with whom they interact (from clinical faculty, to other colleagues, to staff, to patients and families), students will observe and critically consider the most fitting attire per context.
+Other settings may call for a more "informal" presentation (e.g., preschool classrooms, home health, etc.).
+Some settings will require uniforms. - As part of their own exploration of cultural responsivity with respect to their self and those with whom they interact (from clinical faculty, to other colleagues, to staff, to patients and families), students will observe and critically consider the most fitting attire per context. - Scrubs are acceptable in the DeWit Clinic and many other settings, though students should always be in good communication regarding expectations of externship sites.